snukem/wildfires/outline.md

 ---

-#### **What You'll Learn**
+#### **What We'll Learn**
-You will learn to build a full-stack data application, master the art of data storytelling, design a compelling user experience, and create a practical, operational dashboard for Explainable AI (XAI).
+We will learn to build a full-stack data application, master the art of data storytelling, design a compelling user experience, and create a practical, operational dashboard for Explainable AI (XAI).